-Download and print this from the Whitebridge High School website.
+Download and print this from the Whitebridge High School website, the illness misadventure form is also accessible to students via the Sentral student portal.

-Paper copies of this form can be found in each staffroom and at the front office.
 If a student is absent from an assessment task, or unable to complete an assessment task by or on the due date.

-- (i) it is the student's responsibility to contact the school and the relevant Head Teacher of the course concerned, (ii) download and print an Illness/Misadventure Application from the Whitebridge High School website, or complete a hard copy form collected from the front office, and - (iii) submit the completed Illness/Misadventure Application by 3.00pm within five (5) school days of the due date of the assessment task or your return to school (if not within 5 school days of due date) for Years 7,8 & 9, while Years 10, 11 & 12 need to submit a completed Illness/Misadventure Application by 3.00pm within two (2) school days of the due date of the assessment task or your return to school (if not within 2 school days of due date).
+- i. it is the student's responsibility to contact the school and the relevant Head Teacher of the course concerned - ii. download and print an Illness/Misadventure Application from the Whitebridge High School website or Sentral student portal, complete the form and then submit directly to the HT or email the completed form and attached evidence to the school email address whitebridg-h@det.nsw.edu.au marked to the attention of the specific course Head Teacher - iii. submit the completed Illness/Misadventure Application by the due date in accordance with the following: - 3.00pm within five (5) school days of the initial due date of the assessment task or on the day of your return to school (if not within 5 school days of due date) for Years 7,8 & 9, - 3.00pm within (2) school days of the scheduled due date of the assessment task or on the day of your return to school (if not within 2 school days of due date) & no longer than 7 school days after the initial scheduled due date of the task.

-It is important this form is returned promptly to the Head Teacher involved so that a determination can be made.
+It is important that this form is returned promptly to the Head Teacher involved so that a determination can be made.
+An Illness / misadventure returned outside the guidelines listed above and/or later than 7 days from the initial scheduled date of the task will result in an automatic zero grade.
+This is not subject to appeal.